PojavLauncherTeam/PojavLauncher_iOS/README.md

 ## Getting started with PojavLauncher

-The [PojavLauncher Website](https://pojav.ml) has extensive documentation on how to install, set up, and play!
+The pojavlauncher non-existent website has extensive documentation on how to install, set up, and play!
 For those who wish to install quickly, here's the basics (on iOS 12 or later):

 ### Without jailbreak (sideload as IPA)
 Note: This is experimental, although game works smoothly, you should not set Render distance too much.